mlorenzofr/ocp-labs/labs/mcgh/README.md

 This lab is composed by 3 Openshift clusters:
 * 1 node with **MultiCluster Global Hub** (MCGH).
 * 2 Single Node Clusters (SNOs), with **Advanced Cluster Management** (ACM) and **Advanced Cluster Security** (ACS).
+* 2+ Single Node Clusters (SNOs), with **Advanced Cluster Security** (ACS) as secured clusters.

-The SNO clusters (hub clusters) will be imported to the MCGH cluster (global cluster).
+The SNO clusters with ACM (hub clusters) will be imported to the MCGH cluster (global cluster).
+The SNO clusters with ACS only (spoke clusters) will be imported to the hub clusters.

 ## Requirements
 The ACM nodes, where ACS is installed, require at least 40 GB of memory and 14 CPUs due to the ACS minimum requirements.
 Additionally, 100 GiB of local storage will be needed for the **central-db** database.